Fear

 Since we have so much fear, we tend to hide it behind other language like “anxiety”, “resistance”, “nerves”, “sensibility” or “walls”.
 Very often, we only stop reacting in fear because of a greater fear we’re fighting.

-We tend to be afraid about short-term issues or things we imagine (e.g., sharks, public speaking) and often overlook some of the things we should be afraid of:
+We tend to be afraid about short-term issues or things we imagine (e.g., sharks, public speaking) and often overlook some things we should be afraid of:

 How we respond to fear dictates a lot of our identity through how much we believe we can do something about it.